 2. Create a hidden storage area

-Although we currently don't have many places to go out to at the moment, but the amount of shoes we own would suggest otherwise.
+Although we currently don't have many places to go out to at the moment, but the number of shoes we own would suggest otherwise.
 When your bedroom closet can no longer contain them all, add stylish baskets with lids to your hallway.
 Create shoe storage cleverly hidden inside narrow, beautifully designed consoles.
-Also encourage guests to take their shoes off when they enter your home and use your shoe storage solution as a way to keep your hallway in order.
-This will invite them to relax in your new home as well as protecting that brand-new carpet or statement rug.
+Also, encourage guests to take their shoes off when they enter your home and use your shoe storage solution as a way to keep your hallway in order.
+This will invite them to relax in your new home as well as protect that brand-new carpet or statement rug.

 3. Hooks aren't just for coats